msongz/stopMotion/README.md

   - localization `for English and Chinese`

-  - any layer `the script should do a precompose with move all the attributes into new comp and adjust the duration first after you click on the execute button,so this fine for applying to any layer.`
+  - any layer `the script will have a precompose, move all the attributes into new comp and adjust the duration, therefore, it's available for all type layers.`

   - by seconds `the future will add by frames,sorry of inaccuracy.`